 As such, a codified Catholic curriculum would be an assistance to our schools, providing them with coherence and expertise that they often find difficult to self-generate whilst ensuring consistency and quality of outcome.
 This would also allow us to overcome our own expert blindness – we currently disastrously underestimate just how little our staff know – putting in place a step-by-step curriculum that would ease planning concerns and develop coherence without overly contributing to workload.

-To brings things to a close… a friend of mine founded a school in London, an impressive school, a secular school, but with as close to a Catholic account of education as I’ve come across.
+To brings things to a close… a colleague of mine founded a school in London, an impressive school, a secular school, but with as close to a Catholic account of education as I’ve come across.
 It’s an impressive place to be, and she herself is a wonderful leader.
 And as leader, she chose a school motto you might have heard before: ‘knowledge is power.’

 And you know what, it might be.
 But it is also a lot more than that.
 It is a gateway to a vision of who we are, the first steps of coming to know God and His creation, the invitation to a life shaped by Faith in Our Lord, Jesus Christ, in all its diverse expression.
 So we are compelled to take a greater interest in determining what our children learn.
 Because in a very real sense, what we teach is who we are, the people of God – in the same spirit, we need to make sure that who we are, defines what we teach.